Call our free Dementia Helpline 0800 888 6678

 2. Bookings, payments and your obligations

 1. You shall complete the Dementia UK application form.
-On successful application you will submit payment of the entry fee of £10.
+On successful application you will submit payment of the entry fee of £20.
 You may also be required to register your place in the event directly with the event organiser.

 4. You also agree to:

-3. follow all instructions given to us, the event organiser and any of our or the event organiser’s agents, employees or workers, or any referees, stewards or other event officials in respect of the event
+3. Follow all instructions given to us, the event organiser and any of our or the event organiser’s agents, employees or workers, or any referees, stewards or other event officials in respect of the event.

 3. Withdrawal, cancellations or alterations

-3. Your place in the event is personal to you and you may not transfer it or any of your other rights or obligations to any other person without our prior written consent and provided that the event organiser consents to such transfer.
+4. Your place in the event is personal to you and you may not transfer it or any of your other rights or obligations to any other person without our prior written consent and provided that the event organiser consents to such transfer.

-4. Places in the event are strictly limited and are subject to availability.
+5. Places in the event are strictly limited and are subject to availability.
 We may refuse entry to remove or exclude or cancel your place in the event if:

-1. we consider that your participation in the event will bring the event, the event organiser or Dementia UK into disrepute or otherwise damage the reputation of Dementia UK, the event or the event organiser.
+1. We consider that your participation in the event will bring the event, the event organiser or Dementia UK into disrepute or otherwise damage the reputation of Dementia UK, the event or the event organiser.

-3. the event organiser refuses entry at any time.
+2. The event organiser refuses entry at any time.

-4. Publicity and images
+4. Publicity and results

 5. Data protection